#MDTAPS

 What should you do next?
 After you have confirmed your employer (current or past) is a qualifying organization, submit the PSLF Application via Federal Student Aid.

-If you have at least one FFEL or Perkins Loan: Non-Direct Loans are ineligible for PSLF.
-You will need to consolidate these loans into a Direct Consolidation Loan to get them on track for PSLF.
-We will update this section with guidance on next steps closer to July 1.
+If you have at least one FFEL or Perkins Loan: You will need to consolidate these loans into a Direct Consolidation Loan to get on track for PSLF.
+Seek advice before applying to consolidate, especially if you also have Direct Loans.

 • Non-Direct Loans must be consolidated into a Direct Consolidation Loan via studentaid.gov to get on track for PSLF.
-We will update this section with guidance on next steps closer to July 1, 2024, when new rules go into effect.
+Seek advice before applying to consolidate as consolidation may or may not be beneficial.

 • This critical step is necessary for all borrowers who want to be considered for PSLF.
 There is one application to certify your employment and apply for PSLF.
 You can access the application here: PSLF Help Tool (online version).